Sam152/cypress-replay/README.md

 });
 ```

-Add the following to each one your tests you wish to use cypress replay:
+Add the following to the body of each test you wish to use the replay functionality with:

 ```
 context('Test something', () => {